"The world looks to priests because it looks to Jesus."

 You are a Priest Forever

-Through the sacrament of Holy Orders, the seminarian is elevated to the Sacramental Priesthood of Jesus Christ.
-His soul is permanently changed, marked with the indelible seal of the sacrament.
-It’s a beautiful life, but certainly one not without challenge and sacrifice.
+Through the sacrament of Holy Orders, the seminarian is elevated to the ministerial priesthood of Jesus Christ.
+The man's soul is permanently changed, marked with the indelible seal of the sacrament.
+It’s a beautiful life, but certainly not one without challenge and sacrifice.
 The following gives a glimpse in the life of a catholic priest.

 So what is a priest?